Fast model-based clustering of partial records: Introduction

 \section{Introduction}

-Cluster analysis partitions heterogeneous data into groups or ``clusters'' of like observations in an unsupervised manner and commonly without knowledge of the total number of clusters.
-Applications of clustering appear in many fields, including medical imaging \citep{maitra01}, gene expression \citep{witten11}, microbiome studies \citep{turnbaugh07}, crime analysis \citep{agarwal13}, and astronomy \citep{feigelsonandbabu98}.
+Cluster analysis partitions data into groups of similar observations in an unsupervised manner and commonly without knowledge of the total number of clusters.
+Clustering applications appear in many fields, including medical imaging \citep{maitra01}, gene expression \citep{witten11}, microbiome studies \citep{turnbaugh07}, crime analysis \citep{agarwal13}, and astronomy \citep{feigelsonandbabu98}.
 Prominent approaches to cluster analysis can be grouped into centroid-based methods such as $k$-means \citep{macqueen67}, hierarchical clustering \citep{ward63}, and model-based methods \citep{melnykovandmaitra10}.
-Clustering is regarded as an instance of unsupervised learning, since the cluster labels are unknown, but semi-supervised extensions when some label information is available have been developed \citep{basu04, chapelle2009}.
-Refer to \citet{hartigan75,kettenring06,xuandwunsch09,mcnicholas16,bouveryonetal19} for a more comprehensive introduction to the rich topic of clustering.
+Refer to \citet{hartigan75,kettenring06,xuandwunsch09,melnykovandmaitra10,mcnicholas16,bouveryonetal19} for a comprehensive introduction to the rich topic of clustering.

-In practice, real data sets may have missing values or otherwise only partially observed records that complicate the application and validity of standard statistical methodology.
+In practice, real datasets may have missing values or otherwise partially observed records that complicate the validity and application of standard statistical methodology.
 Missingness may result from diverse causes, with an underlying mechanism of one of three types: missing completely at random (MCAR), missing at random (MAR), or not missing at random (NMAR) \citep{rubin76}.
-Under MCAR, the probability that a case (record, sample, observation) is missing feature (variable, attribute, dimension) values does not depend on either the observed or missing feature values.
-When the probability that a case is missing feature values may depend on the observed feature values, but \emph{not} the missing feature values, the mechanism is MAR.
-In the more extreme and challenging case of NMAR, the probability that a case is missing feature values depends on \emph{both} observed and missing feature values.
-Notably, if the data are MCAR, they are also MAR; if the data are not MAR, then they are NMAR.
+Under MCAR, the probability that a case (record, sample, or observation) is missing feature (variable, attribute, dimension) values does not depend on either the observed or missing feature values.
+The mechanism is MAR when this probability depends on the observed feature values, but \emph{not} the missing feature values, and NMAR when the probability depends on \emph{both} observed and missing feature values.
+Notably, MCAR data are also MAR; if the data are not MAR, then they are NMAR.
 Strategies for analysis of data with missing values are often critically dependent on the missingness mechanism, and clustering is no exception.